 “It said something to me about culture and people and that a heartfelt culture can touch everybody.
 You don’t need to be Irish to feel Irish culture.
 You don’t need to be African to feel African culture.

 “Because I think culture is something that comes from the people, for the people and it’s not just entertainment.
 It’s something else.
 I kind of see culture as a harmonising with creation in a way.
-It’s a society of people and how they tune in to where they are.
-They tune in to the weather.
-They tune into the seasons.
-They tune into the land.
-They tune into whatever the vibrations or the energy of the place.

 “So I think when you hear a sean-nós song you’re hearing something ancestral and we’re all land people.
 We are of the earth and when we hear genuine music that comes from a place that isn’t designed to sell, it’s expressed naturally I think we get it and that silence told me that.